James

 Although some reports

-state that they had 6 -10 children, it is generally stated that they died
+state that they had 6 -10 children, it is generally stated that James and

 without children.
 However, James did sire four children out of wedlock: